Actyx/Actyx/web/developer.actyx.com/docs/home/tutorial.md

 ActyxOS is a multi-node operating system that allows you to build edge native applications running in a swarm of nodes (devices).
 Specifically you can:

-1. Run one ore more apps on each node using the ActyxOS Runtimes
+1. Run one ore more apps on each node using the ActyxOS runtimes
 1. Access _always-available_ `localhost` APIs such as the Event Service
 1. Count on automatic dissemination and persistence of data in the swarm